constantine77/machine-learning/README.md

-## Neural networks - Anomaly Detection with Autoencoder
+## Neural networks Part 1 - Anomaly Detection with Autoencoder

 What is a Neural Network?